wp-plugins/curtain/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+This version is a security release, please update immediately.

 = 1.0.1 =
 This version fixes a few bugs and makes curtain more compatible.